✓ Updated February 2026

 Essential Travel Tips

-Bolivianos (BOB) are your currency here, and while ATMs are available in major cities like La Paz and Santa Cruz, they can be unreliable or run out of cash.
-It's wise to carry a decent amount of cash, especially if you're heading to more remote areas like the Salar de Uyuni.
-Exchange offices (casas de cambio) offer better rates than hotels, so stock up on BOB before venturing off the beaten path.
+Bolivianos (BOB) are your currency, and while ATMs are available in major cities like La Paz and Santa Cruz, they can be unreliable and often run out of cash.
+It's a good idea to carry a decent amount of cash, especially if you're heading to more remote areas like the Salar de Uyuni.
+Exchange offices (casas de cambio) offer better rates than hotels, so stock up when you see a good rate.

 💡 Travel Tip: If you're planning your trip, it's worth checking flight prices on Trip.com before you decide.